cambiatus/backend/.github/contributing.md

     3. How can we verify the solution.
 2. Prior to creating a PR ensure there are no merge conflicts.
 3. Once a pull request is sent, we will assign a member to review your PR.
-4. The reviewer will check for the following items:
+4. A reviewer will check and verify the changes purposed by the PR.
+He/she will look for the following items:
     1. CI/CD workflow passes all test.
     2. Verify the solution based on PR description.
-5. At this stage the PR is ready for integration test.
+5. Once the PR has been validated and approvded by the reviewer, the next step is to get approval from our QA team.
 We will test the PR on our [staging server](staging.cambiatus.io).
 If the integration test passes then the PR is ready to be merged into `master` and tested on `production`.

 # Releases
 1. If the integration test passes then will push the change to `production` or `demo` sever and conduct a final test.